 Thank you for your interest in learning more about how you can address hunger and food insecurity in your community and beyond.
-The COVID-19 pandemic made these issues even more acute across the nation and around the world.
+In the wake of crises like the COVID-19 pandemic and environmental disasters, the economic impact of these challenges continues to persist for many.